gruntjs/grunt-contrib-compress/docs/compress-examples.md

     options: {
       mode: 'gzip'
     },
-    files: [
     // Each of the files in the src/ folder will be output to
-      // the dist/ folder each with the extension .gz.js {expand: true, src: ['src/*.js'], dest: 'dist/', ext: '.gz.js'}
+    // the dist/ folder each with the extension .gz.js
-    ]
+    files: [{
+      expand: true,
+      src: ['src/*.js'],
+      dest: 'dist/',
+      ext: '.gz.js'
+    }]
   }
 }